Honda CR-V: Facelift

 In 2004, for the 2005 model year, the CR-V received a mid-cycle refresh.
 New 16-inch wheels replaced the previous 15-inch versions.
-Changes included new taillights and headlights with clear indicators and two separate H1 bulbs for low beams and high beams, the previous setup used H4 single bulb for both low and high beams.
-The taillights now used clear lenses instead of amber for the turning indicators.
+Changes included new taillights and headlights with clear indicators and separate H1 bulbs for low beam and high beam, the previous setup used an H4 single bulb for both low beam and high beam.
+The taillights received clear lenses instead of amber for the turning indicators.
 The grille was also changed; it had two horizontal bars instead of one.
-The front bumper design was slightly changed, it now has round fog lights compared to the previous trapezium fog lights and in addition the lower grille had two horizontal bars instead of one.
+The front bumper design was slightly changed to round fog lights compared to the previous trapezium fog lights and, in addition, the lower grille had two horizontal bars instead of one.
 The rear bumper reflectors were longer and narrower.

 On the inside of the car, the EX trim received standard upgrades which included steering wheel-mounted audio controls, an outside temperature monitor and also an electric sunroof.
 The stereo system was also XM Satellite Radio ready in US-market vehicles.
 All CR-V models also received redesigned rear seat headrests, intended to improve rear visibility.

 Mechanically, the 2005 model was also changed.
 A drive-by-wire throttle was implemented for all CR-Vs. The all-wheel drive system's engagement threshold was altered for improved response.
 US market models were equipped with a five-speed automatic, as opposed to the previous four-speed automatic.

 In the United States and Canada, all 2005 MY and later CR-Vs have anti-lock brakes, electronic brake force distribution, traction control and Vehicle Stability Assist, front seat-mounted side airbags, and side-curtain airbags with rollover sensors for all occupants.

 In Australia, the MY05 facelift went on sale in late 2004.
 Base models made do with only dual airbags and ABS as standard equipment, while the Sport came equipped with side airbags for the first time.
-Curtain airbags were unavailable on any model, until the next generation.
+Curtain airbags were not available on any model until the next generation.

-Following the tradition of adding a trim level above the EX during the refresh like the first generation CR-V, Honda added the SE trim level for the 2005 CR-V. The CR-V SE featured painted bumpers, body side molding, and hard, body-coloured spare tire cover.
-Honda introduced leather seats for the first time to the CR-V with this trim, as well as a leather-wrapped steering wheel, heated side mirrors, and front seats.
+Following the tradition of adding a trim level above the EX during the refresh, like the first generation CR-V, Honda added the SE trim level for the 2005 CR-V. The CR-V SE featured painted bumpers, body side molding, and a hard, body-coloured spare tire cover.
+Honda introduced leather seats to the CR-V for the first time with this trim, as well as a leather-wrapped steering wheel, heated side mirrors, and front seats.